 Symptoms such as stiffness, swelling and pain may be typical for inflammatory arthritic conditions such as rheumatoid arthritis, psoriatic arthritis and ankylosing spondylitis among others.
-But many people often have trouble with their memory & concentrating, thinking clearly and just feeling ‘fuzzy’.
+But many people often have trouble with their memory, concentrating, thinking clearly or just feeling ‘fuzzy’.
 This is often described as brain fog.

 Given that your condition may be causing brain fog, what can you do about it?

 Stay organised: establish a set schedule, use reminders and planners, write lists, break tasks into smaller parts and keep items in the same place – such as your car keys in a certain bowl on the bench.

 Keep records: write information down on paper or ask someone to text/message/email you so you have the information to refer to.